Get ready for security at Schiphol

 Leave your laptop and liquids

 When it’s your turn, take one or a maximum of two trays out of the security system and place your bag in there (if you are indeed travelling with a bag).
-Thanks to the modern CT scans we use throughout Schiphol these days, the security check is a piece of cake.
+Thanks to the new CT scans we use throughout Schiphol these days, the security check is a piece of cake.
 You no longer have to take anything out of your bag, your laptop and liquids can stay put.
+Your drink bottle is also allowed.
+Do you have a metal drink bottle?
+Then make sure you take it empty.
+You can then refill your drink bottle after the security check.

 The security dress code